Who needs a permit?

 What does a permit cost and where can I get one?

 The permit fees are $55 for residents and $75 for non-residents.
-Permits are available at all DMF offices.
+Permits are available at all DMF offices or online through MassFishHunt.
 Additionally, residents can buy or renew their permit online.

 What is my permit number?